JosephMiPatchen/etheruem-simulator/docs/replay-attack-protection.md

-# How Blockchain Protects Against Replay Attacks
+# How Bitcoin Protects Against Replay Attacks

+## Note: Bitcoin-Based Security Model

+This Ethereum simulator currently uses Bitcoin's transaction security model (UTXO-based with transaction-bound signatures).
+As we migrate to a full Ethereum implementation, we'll adopt Ethereum's account-based model, but the core principle of signing transaction data remains the same across both systems.

 ## The Problem: What is a Replay Attack?